Binary Linear Codes with Optimal Scaling: Polar Codes with Large Kernels: Proof of Theorem : Concentration of

 \subsection{Successive cancellation decoding on binary erasure channels}

 \looseness=-1 Let $K\!\in\GL(\ell,\Ftwo)$ be a nonsingular binary kernel, and let $s$ denote the number of erasures that occurred during the transmission over $\BEC(z)$.
 There are a total of $\binom{\ell}{s}$ distinct and equally-likely erasure patterns, and each of them occurs with probability $z^s(1-z)^{\ell-s}$.
-Thus the erasure probability of the $ i$-th bit-channel is given by
+Let ${\eta}_{s}^{(i)}$ denote the number of erasure patterns with $s$ erasures, which make $u_i$ undecodable.
+Thus the erasure probability of the $i$-th bit-channel is given by

 Fix an erasure pattern with $s$ erasures.
 To simplify notation in what follows, let us assume that the $s$ erasures are in the last $s$ positions.
-As in \eq{Wi-def}, let us write $\uuu = (\vvv,u_i,{\uuu}')$ for the vector encoded by the polar transformation in \eq{polar-def}, and let $\yyy = (y_1,y_2,\ldots,y_{\ell-s})$ denote the vector observed at the channel output.
+As in \eq{Wi-def}, let us write $\uuu = (\vvv,u_i,{\uuu}')$ for the vector encoded by the polar transformation in \eq{polar-def}, and let $\yyy = (y_1,y_2,\ldots,y_{\ell-s})$ denote the vector observed at the channel output in which the erasure locations are removed.
 Then $ \yyy = \uuu K{|}_{\ell-s} $ where $K{|}_{\ell-s}$ denotes the submatrix of $K$ consisting of its first $\ell-s$ columns.
 Notice, however, that in addition to $\yyy$, the successive-cancellation decoder knows the vector $\vvv$ consisting of the first $i-1$ bits of $\uuu$.
 Thus let us write~

 and define $ \xxx = \yyy - (\vvv,0,\zero) K{|}_{\ell-s} $.
-Since this vector $\xxx$ can be computed by the decoder, it follows that~the~decoding task is to determine $u_i$ given
+Since this vector $\xxx$ can be computed by the decoder, it follows that~the decoding task is to determine $u_i$ given